curious-liberal/yapli/README.md

 - Environment-based configuration for production deployment
 - Comprehensive error handling and validation

-## 🚀 Current Status

-**✅ Fully Implemented:**

-- Complete authentication system with multiple OAuth providers
-- Dynamic room creation and management with 6-character codes
-- Real-time messaging and presence tracking via Socket.io
-- Rich link previews with metadata extraction
-- Dark/Light theme toggle with system preference detection
-- PostgreSQL database with Prisma ORM integration
-- Responsive design optimized for mobile and desktop
-- Professional UI with gradient themes and smooth animations

-**🎯 Production Ready:**
-All core functionality is implemented and thoroughly tested.
-The application includes proper error handling, security measures, and is ready for production deployment.

 ## 🛠️ Tech Stack

 - **Frontend:** Next.js 15.3.2 with React 19 and TypeScript